 - Involve as many senses as you can.
 For instance, if you are sitting in a lecture, jot down a few notes.
 If you are reading a chapter or article, read it aloud to yourself and inject some drama into your performance.

 - Structure information.
 If you need to remember a list of ingredients, think of them under the subheadings of starter, main, and dessert, and visualize the number of ingredients under each subheading.
 If you need to remember a telephone number, think of it in terms of the first five digits, the middle three digits, and the last three digits—or whatever works best.

 - Rehearse.
 Sleep on the information and review it the following day.
-Then review it at growing intervals until you feel comfortable with it.
+Then review it at increasing intervals until you feel comfortable with it.
 Memories fade if not rehearsed, or are overlain by other memories and can no longer be accessed.

 - Be creative.
-Bizarre or unusual experiences, facts, and associations are much easier to remember.
-Because unfamiliar experiences stick in the mind, trips and holidays give the impression of ‘living’, and, therefore, of having lived for longer.
+Bizarre or unusual experiences, facts, and associations are easier to remember.
+Because unfamiliar experiences stick in the mind, trips and holidays give the impression of ‘living’, and, by extension, of having lived for longer.

-Loftus EF & Palmer JC (1974).
-Reconstruction of automobile destruction: An example of the interaction between language and memory.
+Loftus EF & Palmer JC (1974): Reconstruction of Automobile Destruction: An Example of the Interaction Between Language and Memory.
 Journal of Verbal Learning and Verbal Behavior 13(5):585-589.

-Lane DM & Chang YA (2018).
-Chess knowledge predicts chess memory even after controlling for chess experience: Evidence for the role of high-level processes.
-Memory & Cognition 46(3):337-348.
+Lane DM & Chang YA (2018): Chess Knowledge Predicts Chess Memory Even After Controlling for Chess Experience: Evidence for the Role of High-level Processes.
+Memory and Cognition 46(3):337-348.